ChinatsuHS/UnityScripts/README.md

 * **The Solution:** Automatically inspects imported `.png` textures with Read/Write enabled.
 If an alpha channel is detected, it instantly toggles the **Alpha Is Transparency** flag to prevent edge artifacts and rendering issues.

 ### **Where to place**
-Download them seperate from releases and place them in your assets/editor folder of your project. or download the full pack and extract them in your assets/editor folder of your project.
+Download them seperate from releases and place them in your assets/editor folder of your project.

 /// NOTE: if you have lots of textures and fbx files opening your project after adding the scripts can take a while as it will reprocess all of them (only once as a new import of the files).